ludmilagd/SQL-Alchemy-ORM/Instructions/README.md

 # SQL Alchemy & Flask App Project

-### Objective
+## Objective

 The goal of this project is to build a Flask application to do basic climate analysis and data exploration of the sqlite database.

-## Step 1 - Technologies used
+## Technologies used

-Python, SQLAlchemy ORM queries, Flask, API, Pandas, and Matplotlib.
+#### Python, SQLAlchemy ORM queries, Flask, Weather API, Pandas, and Matplotlib.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* SQLAlchemy used to connect to your sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Use SQLAlchemy `automap_base()` to reflect tables into classes and save a reference to those classes.

+* Weather APIs (Application Programming Interfaces) to connect to large databases of weather forecast and historical information from the web.

 ### Precipitation Analysis

+# Weather API

 * Design a query to retrieve the last 12 months of precipitation data.